Stefan-Lindenmeyer/Regenbogenplateau/content/Orte/Nebelzone.md

 Short Rest Chance of failure at the start is 100%
 Long Rest Chance of failure is 350%.
+3 Short Rests must be taken before a long rest can be attempted.

 Players can invest in their defenses (Actions must make sense to secure the area):
 - Investing the "Shelter" reward lowers it by 95%.